Your Midwives at A Gentle Beginning

 ND (Naturopathic Doctor)

-Catherine grew up under the tutelage of a very active community nurse - her mother.
+Catherine is a natural home birth midwife.
+She grew up under the tutelage of a very active community nurse - her mother.
 She began studying alternative medicine in her teenage years and fell in love with midwifery after attending a home birth in 1979 and birthing her first child at home in 1980.

 After obtaining her undergraduate degree in science and anthropology, Catherine went on to four years at the National College of Naturopathic Medicine (NCNM) in Portland Oregon.
 She focused her studies there in midwifery, women’s health care and pediatrics.
 After graduation in 1983 Catherine began practicing as a Naturopathic Physician (ND) with specialty certification in midwifery in Oregon and as a Licensed Midwife in Washington.